denten-books/plain-text/1-device.md

 contained all the necessary features of a Turing machine: a discrete symbolic language, removable storage medium, and a machine capable of altering its physical states according to instruction.
 It read and wrote; it ingested tape and converted extrinsic symbols into intrinsic configurations of the mechanism.
-By 1905, Donald Murray, inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
-He stressed that telegraph systems "belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
-For the automated telegraph, control code and message are one.
+By 1905, Donald Murray, inventor of the popular Murray telegraph, could write that "[i]f we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
+He stressed that telegraph systems "belong, not to the class of producing or distributing, but to the class of controlling mechanisms." [@murray_setting_1905, 556] For the automated telegraph, control code and message are one.
 The mechanism "interprets" some signals as data to be manipulated and others as control code, the rules for such data manipulation.
 The first type of code holds significance for humans, where the second for the mechanism itself.
 The mechanism "transmits intelligence" in the sense of rarefying machine states; it "interprets" in the sense of mechanical embodiment.

 Computing scales, dial recorders, electric tabulating machines, and computing typewriters were widely available on the market, made by companies like